Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Discussion

 In this work, we have demonstrated that hierarchical semi-coherent searches provide a viable and robust framework for the detection of long-lived \ac{XMRI} signals.
 By progressively refining the search range, the method effectively overcomes the multimodal challenges of the likelihood surface, guiding the search toward the global maximum despite significant parameter degeneracies.

 The present analysis assumes relatively strong signals and isolated sources to focus on the intrinsic performance of the hierarchical strategy.
 In this regime, an accurate determination of the orbital eccentricity plays a crucial role, as it strongly constrains the harmonic structure and mitigates the dominant degeneracies that would otherwise compromise the fidelity of parameter recovery.
-Beyond the technical feasibility of detection, the high precision achieved in measuring the secondary mass $m$ --reaching a relative error of $\mathcal{O}(10^{-3})$ -- holds significant astrophysical implications.
+Beyond the technical feasibility of detection, the high precision achieved in measuring the secondary mass $m$ --reaching a relative error of $\mathcal{O}(10^{-2})$ -- holds significant astrophysical implications.
+While the high precision reported here is obtained within the framework of \ac{AK} waveforms, these results primarily serve as a benchmark to validate the algorithmic efficiency of our hierarchical search strategy.
+Crucially, the proposed pipeline is intrinsically model-independent; as more faithful and computationally efficient relativistic waveforms—such as those derived from gravitational self-force theory—become available, they can be seamlessly integrated into this modular architecture.

 Should a population of \ac{XMRI}s be detected in the future, such high-fidelity mass measurements would provide unprecedented constraints on the mass function of compact objects within the Galactic Center \cite{Amaro-Seoane:2019umn,Eckart_stellar}.
 This would enable us to refine dynamical evolution models of the nuclear star cluster \cite{2010RvMP...82.3121G} and probe the local stellar environment \cite{Genzel:2000mj}, including potential interactions with accretion disks or dark matter spikes surrounding Sgr~A* \cite{Gondolo:1999ef}.
-Moreover, the high-precision determination of the spin orientation—constrained to within an absolute error of $1.8^\circ$—offers a unique window into the angular momentum evolution of the Galactic Center, potentially revealing the alignment history between the supermassive black hole and its host galaxy \cite{Ciurlo:2025qns}.
+Moreover, the high-precision determination of the spin inclination angle to within an absolute error of $0.37^\circ$—offers a unique window into the angular momentum evolution of the Galactic Center, potentially revealing the alignment history between the supermassive black hole and its host galaxy \cite{Ciurlo:2025qns}.